medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <br/>

-## SBDH – Generelle elementer
+## SBDH – General elements

-### Generelt
+### General

 <br/>

-StandardBusinessDocumentHeader (SBDH) er en konvolutspecifikation udstedt af GS1 og profileret til anvendelse i PEPPOL.
-Den understøttes af eDelivery's Access Points (AP) ift.
-AS4 protokollen.
-Vi følger i EHMI konventionerne, som er udlagt i PEPPOLs profilering, men udvider den også til at kunne passe på sundhedsområdet.
-SBDH er dog ingenting uden en omgivende container, kaldet StandardBusinessDocument (SBD).
+The StandardBusinessDocumentHeader (SBDH) is an envelope specification issued by GS1 and profiled for use in PEPPOL.
+It is supported by eDelivery's Access Points (AP) according to the AS4 protocol.
+We follow the EHMI conventions, which are laid out in PEPPOL's profiling, but also extend it to be able to take care of the health area.
+However, SBDH is nothing without a surrounding container, called StandardBusinessDocument (SBD).

 <br/>